-The Mini Piped Water Supply Scheme executing contractor will be involved skill & unskilled labors.
-The unskilled labor will involve 6-8 people who will be engaged from the camp.
-Only 5-6 skilled laborers will be engaged from the local/host community/other places of Bangladesh.
-To implemented the sub-project there will be no needed any foreign labors.
-Since the number of incoming workers will be very low and they will be working for short periods of time (more than 6 months), there will be no competition in the using of resources amongst the host and DRP communities.
-Thus, the sub-project will not be created any influx of workers.
-The unskilled labors will be hired from the DRP community who already reside in the camp.
+Every Deep Tara Tube well Scheme executing contractor will engage skill & unskilled labors.
+The number of unskilled labor will be 3-5 who will be engaged from the camp while Only 1-2 skilled laborers will be engaged from the local/host community/other places of Bangladesh.
+No foreign labors will be needed to install deep Tara Tube Well.
+Since the number of external workers will be very few and working for short periods of time (more than 3 months), usually there should be no competition in using resources amongst the host and DRP communities.
+Thus, the sub-project will not create any influx of workers.
+The unskilled labors will be hired from the DRP community of Camp-05, who already reside in the camp.
 The skilled labors will be accommodated on site in the DRP camp by the contractors.
-The contractor will prepare a labor shed measuring 15ftX30ft for males and 15ftX20ft for females if necessary.
-All laborers (skilled and unskilled) must be giving appropriate training and capacity development to entail a multitude of codes of conduct pertaining to conflict, GBV and other issues.
+The contractor will prepare labor shed for both male (15ftX15ft) and females(15ftX12ft) for females if necessary.
+All laborers (skilled and unskilled) shall be provided appropriate training and capacity development to entail a multitude of codes of conduct pertaining to conflict, GBV and other issues.